-In the south, the Tasman Club near Port Arthur features a spectacular tee shot to a pocket-handkerchief green on the far side of a deep chasm, where vertical sea cliffs plummet to surging ocean swells far below – oops, missed!
+If you’re heading to the Tasman Peninsula, the Tasman Golf Club near Port Arthur is worth a visit.
+There is a tee shot to a pocket-handkerchief green on the far side of a deep chasm where sea cliffs plummet into the ocean.

-Some of the top courses include Royal Hobart, Tasmania Golf Club, Kingston Beach and Claremont in the south, and Launceston Country Club, Devonport and Ulverstone in the north.
+Other top courses include Royal Hobart, Tasmania Golf Club, Kingston Beach and Claremont in the south, Launceston Country Club in the north, and Devonport and Ulverstone in the north-west.